 Details of Town Councils

-Currently, there are 17 Town Councils in Singapore comprising of 17 Group Representation Constituencies (GRCs) and 14 Single Member Constituencies (SMCs).
-Depending on their location, Town Councils differ in terms of their resident profile, property profile (e.g. age and design of blocks managed) and number of properties managed.
+Currently, there are 19 Towns in Singapore comprising of 18 Group Representation Constituencies (GRCs) and 15 Single Member Constituencies (SMCs).
+Each Town is managed by one Town Council.
+The scope of each Town Council differs in terms of the resident profile, property profile (e.g. age and design of blocks managed) and number of properties in each Town.

 Hougang SMC